Douglas Crofut: Investigation

-Shortly after Crofut first sought medical care, when it was determined that he had been exposed to a powerful source of radiation, his injuries were investigated by the NRC.
+Shortly after Crofut first sought medical care, when it was determined he had been exposed to a powerful source of radiation, his injuries were investigated by the NRC.
 Initially, officials were concerned that other individuals may have been injured by the same source as Crofut.
 Both his sister and ex-wife were tested, with neither showing signs of radiation poisoning.

-NRC tests performed on Crofut indicated that he had been exposed to gamma rays, either from iridium-192 or cobalt-60.
-The estimated dosage was believed to be 356 rads or 405 rads, respectively (at around 400 rads, roughly 50% people exposed will die).
-The NRC believed that Crofut's injuries were consistent with radiation exposure occurring between December 15, 1980, and January 10, 1981.
+NRC tests performed on Crofut indicated he had been exposed to gamma rays, either from iridium-192 or cobalt-60.
+The estimated dosage was believed to be 356 rads or 405 rads, respectively (at around 400 rads, roughly 50% of people exposed will die).
+The NRC believed Crofut's injuries were consistent with radiation exposure occurring between December 15, 1980, and January 10, 1981.

 One particularly unusual circumstance concerned the difficulty in determining the radioactive source which had caused Crofut's injuries.
 The NRC discovered that on December 30, 1980, an industrial radiographic device (along with its protective container) had been reported stolen from a locked truck belonging to a pipe-line inspection company.
 This incident occurred at the residence of a second radiographer, only a half-mile away from Crofut's home in Henryetta, Oklahoma.
-The stolen source contained a capsule of iridium-192, such as that suspected of causing injury to Crofut.
-The NRC believed the device was an unlikely item to have been intentionally stolen, citing that there was no known personal use for such a device, nor was there a market to sell it to without raising suspicions.
+The stolen source contained a capsule of iridium-192, the type suspected of causing injury to Crofut.
+The NRC believed the device was an unlikely item to have been intentionally stolen, citing there was no known personal use for such a device, nor was there a market to sell it to without raising suspicions.

 Ultimately, the stolen iridium-192 source turned up on the back porch of a third radiographer also living in Crofut's neighborhood.
 Neither of the two other radiographers was believed to have been involved in the theft or in Crofut's injuries.
-Crofut himself denied any knowledge of the stolen radiographic device, and a NRC spokesman stated that Crofut had never been employed by the company from whose truck the iridium disappeared and that he had not been directly tied to the theft.
+Crofut himself denied any knowledge of the stolen radiographic device, and an NRC spokesman stated Crofut had never been employed by the company from whose truck the iridium disappeared and he had not been directly tied to the theft.

 No other potential sources of radiation were identified by the NRC, and the source of radiation which injured Crofut still remains unknown.
 The NRC investigation was eventually closed without drawing any conclusions.
 An NRC official reportedly described the situation as "weird", and "one with a lot of quirks in it that so far defy explanation."